 We organise panel talks, literary readings, exhibitions, and our annual birthday party.
 We also collaborate with like-minded organisations such as the Chicago-based OTV – We are OpenTV to pull off bigger projects like #BraveFutures, a 48-hour intersectional film festival.

 Our mission to amplify marginalised voices has never been more important.
-We happily accept donations if you'd like to support us in our new venture.
+If you’d like to support us as partners or advertisers, we’d love to hear from you.
+We also happily accept donations.

 DADDY Consultancy is designed to help people, collectives, institutions, and companies communicate better with their diverse target groups.
 We are a multilingual, intersectional editorial team – which is far from the norm in Germany.
 Because of our different identities, we inevitably constantly think about how communication between different groups in society can be improved.